Home Assistant: Setting up the Aqara FP2 Presence Sensor

 8. Add the sensor to HomeKit via the QR code.

-9. Select the appropriate HomeKit room (Not important).
+9. Select the appropriate HomeKit room (not important).

 10. Tap continue to use the default names.
 Tap through the rest of the HomeKit setup.